Hyperledge/image-keyword-predictor/ImageTagger.Examples/readme.md

 # ImageTagger.Examples

-This project contains examples of how to use the ImageTagger l
+This project contains examples of how to use the ImageTagger library.